Sinux1/CILISP/README.md

 ## CiLisp
 ### Summary
 This is the first task.
-It required completing both the lex and yacc files, as well as eval functions for the grammar of
-a lisp like language for evaluating expressions in CNP form.
+It required completing both the lex and yacc files, as well as eval functions for the grammar of a lisp like language for evaluating expressions in CNP form.
 #### Task 1 ::= CPN Calculator
 **noteable**:
 For the NEG operation, I had to add a production for _s_expr_list_ to handle the instance when no operand is provided.
+I suspect it is necessary for all ops.
+Added \v and \r to the lex file for ignoring whitespace.
+For add_op, used recursion to sum the oplist.
+Called freeNode($1) after execution is done on base of tree, to free memory and satisfy the Valgring monster.
+I use ternary operators wherever (appropriately) possible and, for example, in conditionals when differentiating enumerated types, I take advantage of the fact that enumerated types resolve to integer values, and that integer values  are interpreted as true or false values.
+I do this when determining the RET_VAL type from NUM_AST_NODE types.
+For division by 0, I have chosen to return nan without throwing an error or warning. nan is enough of a warning.

 Summarize what has been done so far.
 Specify which tasks have been completed so far.
 ### Sample Runs
 Sample runs should all come from the most recent implementation.
 Sample runs which were done to test previous tasks should be done again with the new implementation.